jsheperd/node-weighbridge/README.md

 #Communicate with the 'Bridge'
 ##There are two test for check how PC can discuss with the bridge
-1. tester/test_hw.py -> simlest Python appliction
+1. tester/test_hw.py -> simplest Python appliction
-2. tester/test_hw.js -> simlest nodejs appliction
+2. tester/test_hw.js -> simplest nodejs appliction

 # Resources
 1. http://thinkingonthinking.com/serial-communication-with-nodejs